PaNOSC-ViNYL/ase/doc/overview.rst

 The ``dyn`` object has a method called ``run(dt, steps)`` that takes two arguments:  A time step for the integration of Newtons equation and the number of steps to take.
-Here, we take 20 steps of length 1 fs.
+Here, we take 10 times 20 steps of length 1.0 fs.
 Since we didn't set any initial velocities for the nitrogen molecule, the kinetic energy starts at 0.0 eV.
-Notice also that the total energy is conserved to within 0.1 meV at this time step.
+Notice also that the total energy is conserved to within 0.1 meV for this time step.

 Initial velocities